isomerpages/nlb-biblioasia/_videos/From Book to Cook/Nasi Lemak Istimewa.md

 Cook rice with thin coconut milk in a steamer.
 Then remove it and pour in salted thick coconut milk and stir.
 Steam again until cooked.
 If you like it fragrant, add a few bay leaves or lemongrass.

 Its accompaniments are thinly sliced cucumber, fried anchovies, and chicken eggs or duck eggs made into omelette. *Kacang putih* is soaked first and then fried.
-Slice red onions and chillies thinly, and fry them. *Nasi lemak* can also be eaten with *opor ayam* (chicken cooked in coconut milk) and *sambal goreng*.
+Slice red onions and chillies thinly, and fry them. *Nasi lemak* can also go with *opor ayam* (chicken cooked in coconut milk) and *sambal goreng*.

 <b>*Opor ayam*</b>
 <br>1 chicken